 I live by my packing cubes.
 They may just be my favorite item in my suitcase or backpack any time I pack.
 But back when I bought them I didn’t know there was an eco-friendly alternative.

 I first used this towel when I walked the Camino de Santiago.
 It fit easily into my backpack and dried very quickly.
-Usually, it would dry so quickly that I didn’t need to hang it from my backpack to dry while hiking, but it’s convenient, built-in loops make it very easy to hang from your pack while on the move.
+Usually, it would dry so quickly that I didn’t need to hang it from my backpack to dry while hiking, but when I did, its convenient, built-in loops make it very easy to hang from my pack while on the move.

 It started with the Camino, but now the Rainleaf microfiber towel is one of the eco-friendly travel products I cannot live without.
 It reduces my environmental impact if I stay in a hotel since many hotels needlessly wash your towels every day (even when you hang them up!)